CommaderDavid/PierreS-STreats.Solution/ReadMe.md

 ### Known bugs
 There are no know bugs at this time.
 ### License
-This program is lisensed under the MIT license.
+This program is licensed under the MIT license.
 Copyright (c) 2021 _**David Boedigheimer**_